 PACT's goals are:

-- To mobilize resources from charitable trusts, foundations, and others in public and private sectors sources to assist LMI Member States to develop and implement their radiation medicine capacities within a national cancer control programme (NCCP); and,
+- Mobilize resources from public and private entities to assist LMICs develop and maintain the ability to provide radiation medicine within a comprehensive national cancer control programme.

-- To ensure the effective and sustainable transfer of radiation medicine technologies or knowledge to all LMI Member States where unmet needs exist.
+- Continue to support the provision of radiation medicine technologies and knowledge effectively and sustainably to all LMI Member States where the need is greatest.

 - Support IAEA Member States with cancer control capacity and needs assessments, and targeted capacity building activities to strengthen their national cancer control programmes.

 - Support effective and affordable access to quality cancer control services to all in need.